Converting to a healthy eating routine and life can be overwhelming; baby steps are good in getting started. Here are some steps to start to consider.

 Looking at ingredients, avoid artificial additives, artificial sweeteners, refined sugars, and vegetable oils.
 There are so many positive options to replace processed food, like almond butter instead of commercial peanut butter.
 I snack on almond butter and celery.
 It fills me up, and the protein quenches my hunger.

 Other snacks I eat are berries, which are low in sugar, hard boiled eggs (which are pasture-raised and hormone free eggs, and you can buy those at all the markets as well), raw almonds, raw walnuts, raw Brazilian nuts (all my nuts I store in the freezer to prevent mold and/or them getting rancid).
-Other snacks that are good are grass-fed beef jerky, avocado, no nitrate lunchmeat wrapped around avocado and sea salt (no nitrate lunch meat you can find at Costco, Trader Joes, Whole Foods) green juice freshly made by me or a juice bar if I am out and about, organic apples dipped in raw honey, and bone broth collagen bars.
-These are just a few examples of healthy snacks.
+Other snacks that are good are grass-fed beef jerky, avocado, no nitrate lunchmeat wrapped around avocado and sea salt (no nitrate lunch meat you can find at Costco, Trader Joes, Whole Foods) green juice freshly made by me or a juice bar if I am out and about and organic apples dipped in raw honey.
+These are just a few examples of healthy snacks.*

 #2 Eat Real Foods